Mosque of Amir al-Maridani: Courtyard

 The facade of the courtyard, created by the surrounding arcades, is characterized by features that are unusual for Mamluk architecture.
 The points of the arches are framed with a continuous molding that curls into a loop at the top of each arch, and stucco carved niches and medallions alternate in the spandrels of each arcade.
 Crenellation crowns the arches, and is also carved in stucco.
-Relieving oculi penetrate the spandrels of the second row of arches, and at each corner and the middle of each wall of the courtyard a small domicile with a mabkhara contains a bright blue bulb of glass.
+Relieving oculi penetrate the spandrels of the second row of arches, and at each corner and at the middle of each façade of the courtyard a small mabkhara-shaped turret containing a bulb of blue glass.
 The fountain in the courtyard is not a part of the original mosque.

-The courtyard area is separated from the sanctuary with a mashrabiyya, upon which is a large inscription from the Qur'an.
-This wooden screen mostly shades the sanctuary from the courtyard's light, making the double windows in the outer wall necessary.
+The courtyard area is separated from the prayer hall with a mashrabiyya, upon which is a large inscription from the Qur'an.
+This wooden screen mostly shades the prayer hall from the courtyard's light, making the double windows in the outer wall necessary.

-Sanctuary
+Prayer hall

-The sanctuary, while richly decorated at one point is "currently in bad shape".
-The qibla wall is decorated with the remains of gilded stucco and epigraphic bands, with trees at their center.
+The prayer hall is richly decorated, though the historic decoration suffered during the mosque's deterioration in modern times.
+The qibla (southeastern) wall is decorated with the remains of gilded stucco and epigraphic bands, with trees at their center.
 These trees are one of the only extant naturalistic features in Mamluk architectural decoration.
 The mihrab is made of polychrome marble and has friezes of small niches with blue-glass colonettes on the side framing its upper edge.
 The dado has similar friezes.
 The walls are decorated with marble mosaics centered by a Kufic inscription of Allah, and on the northern wall there is a panel made totally of white marble inlaid with green gypsum.
 The function of the small room in the southeast corner is unknown.
 The pulpit is original and decorated with a geometric star pattern.

-Dome

-The dome, over the mihrab area, is slightly smaller than the dome of the Al-Nasir Muhammad Mosque, and has similar gilded and painted wooden pendentives.
+The dome, over the mihrab area, is slightly smaller than the dome of the Al-Nasir Muhammad Mosque and has similar gilded and painted wooden pendentives.
 The windows in the transitional zone between ceiling and dome are of one oculus over two bays, and are decorated with stucco arabesque grills filled with colored glass.